JAMPANIKOMAL/biodiversity-edna-analysis/README.md

 _A Project for Data Analytics & Visualization (DAV) Course_

-This project explores the SIH25042 problem statement from the Smart India Hackathon, adapted for the Data Analytics & Visualization (DAV) course at Rashtriya Raksha University.
+This project explores the problem statement SIH25042 from the Smart India Hackathon, adapted for the Data Analytics & Visualization (DAV) course at Rashtriya Raksha University.

 ---

 ## 1. Project Overview

 The objective is to use unsupervised machine learning—specifically cluster analysis—to identify and categorize species from environmental DNA (eDNA) samples.
-By analyzing raw genetic sequences from Goa estuaries, we assess biodiversity without direct organism observation.
+By analyzing raw genetic sequences from estuaries in Goa, India, we assess biodiversity without direct observation.
 This method supports conservation, environmental monitoring, and ecological research.

 ---

 ## 2. Core Objectives

 - **Data Pre-processing:** Clean and transform raw eDNA sequence data into a usable numerical format.
-- **Feature Engineering:** Extract features from DNA sequences using k-mer frequency analysis.
+- **Feature Engineering:** Extract meaningful features from DNA sequences using k-mer frequency analysis.
 - **Unsupervised Learning:** Apply clustering algorithms (K-Means) to group similar sequences and identify species clusters.
-- **Data Visualization:** Create interactive visualizations to represent clusters and biodiversity metrics.
+- **Data Visualization:** Create informative visualizations to represent clusters and biodiversity metrics.
 - **Interpretation:** Analyze results to draw conclusions about the sampled environment's biodiversity.

 ---